Killbear Provincial Park: The Killbear Tree

 Killbear Provincial Park features a "picture-perfect" windswept isolated white pine growing on a rock outcrop.
 In 2019, after a major limb died over two years, the tree began showing signs of damage.
 Following a major ice storm, the tree had two support rods installed in 2022.

 History

 The area that is now Killbear Provincial Park was extensively logged for about 20 years, starting in 1900.
 The land was expropriated by the Ontario Government and designated a provincial park in 1960.

 Facilities and activities

-Activities in the park include camping, swimming, boating, cycling and fishing.
+The park is primarily used for camping, but other activities include swimming, boating, cycling and fishing.
 The park's proximity to southern Ontario make it very popular, especially in peak season, and reservations are often necessary despite its large number of campsites.
 The campgrounds are divided into campsites which are often focused on a feature such as a beach.
 They include: Beaver Dams, Blind Bay, Georgian, Granite Saddle, Harold Point, Kilcoursie Bay, and Lighthouse.